mrtoaf/archimedes-sbom/README.md

 ### 5. View the SBOM

-Open your web browser and navigate to the SBOM File Viewer (https://mrtoaf.github.io/archimedes-sbom/).
+Open your web browser and navigate to the [SBOM File Viewer](https://mrtoaf.github.io/archimedes-sbom/).

 Click on the **"Choose CycloneDX SBOM"** button to upload your `sbom.json` file and view the parsed SBOM details.